modeneis/tweetaspike/README.md

   ts: 1427945664001 }
 ```

-Note: Key for Tweet record includes tweet counter so you use Aerospike's key-value technique Batch operation to retrieve all tweets for a given user.
+Note: Key for Tweet record includes tweet counter so you can use Aerospike's Batch operation to retrieve all tweets for a given user.

 #### Followers